 Though cinnamon has medicinal uses, it’s mostly used in this case to improve the taste of the herbal tea.

 The flowers are known for their high antioxidant content and Vitamin C which is great for boosting your immune system.
 Elderflower also helps fighting flu and respiratory disturbances by encouraging water to leave the body, helping you to “sweat it out”.

 A Favorite Tea Blend

 Of course, the herbs listed above can be used as a single tea, but this is a great herbal tea blend for fever, aches, and sleep.
 This recipe is for an adult to 12 years of age.
-For ages 11 and under, cut recipe according to age.
+For ages 11 and under, cut recipe according to age and increase the water a little.
 Never give honey to a child under 1-2 years of age, use a sugar instead.

 - ½ tsp fresh ginger (minced) OR 1/8 dried ginger

 - ½ tsp yarrow flowers (dried)

 - 1/2 tsp elder flowers (dried)